tajiknomi/Browsers_MasterKey_Extractor/README.md

 ## Disclaimer

-This software is intended for educational and research purposes, particularly in offensive security (offsec) R&D. It is your responsibility to use it ethically and at your own risk.
+This software is intended for educational and research purposes, particularly in offensive security (offsec).
+It is your responsibility to use it ethically and at your own risk.
 The developer is not liable for any misuse or consequences of using this software.

 ## License